brandonh-msft/serverless-file-validation/README.md

 This file will be used across the functions, durable or otherwise.

 Next, run either of the Durable Function apps in this solution.
-You can use the v1 (.Net Framework) or the .Net Core version, it's only needed for Event Grid validation.
+You can use the v1 (.Net Framework) or the v2 (.Net Core) version, it's only needed for Event Grid validation.
 With the function running, add an Event Grid Subscription to the Blob Storage account (from step 2), pointing to the ngrok-piped endpoint you created in step 4.
 The URL should look something like this: `https://b3252cc3.ngrok.io/api/Orchestrator`

 ![](https://brandonhmsdnblog.blob.core.windows.net/images/2018/01/17/s2018-01-17_14-59-32.png)